fureyc/municipal-water-demand-forecasting/README.md

 Point forecasts answer only part of the forecasting problem.
-A utility may also want to know when tomorrow's demand estimate is relatively precise and when a wider range of outcomes is plausible.
+A utility may also want to know when tomorrow's demand estimate is relatively precise and when a wider range of outcomes is more plausible.

-I therefore made a first pass at **probabilistic water-demand forecasting** using the same chronological evaluation philosophy as the point-forecasting analysis.
+I therefore implemented a simple **probabilistic water-demand forecasting** analysis using the same chronological evaluation philosophy as the point-forecasting analysis.
 Quantile regression provides a direct way to estimate conditional percentiles rather than only the conditional mean, and has been studied specifically for one-day-ahead probabilistic urban water-demand forecasting
 ([Papacharalampous & Langousis, 2022](https://doi.org/10.1029/2021WR030216)).

 I began with linear quantile regression as a transparent benchmark, estimating the conditional 10th, 50th and 90th percentiles of demand.
-The resulting central interval contained about **74.4%** of observations over the 2023–March 2025 chronological evaluation period rather than its nominal 80%, which motivated a second question: could the quantile forecasts be calibrated while respecting the sequential nature of the data?
+The resulting central interval contained about **74.4%** of observations over the 2023–March 2025 chronological evaluation period rather than its nominal 80%.

+This motivated a second question: could the quantile forecasts be improved using conformal prediction?
+Conformal prediction is a relatively modern framework for uncertainty quantification that calibrates prediction intervals using observed forecast errors, with classical methods providing finite-sample coverage guarantees under exchangeability.
+Extensions such as conformalized quantile regression and methods designed for time-series data adapt this idea to quantile forecasts and temporally ordered observations.

 Conformalized quantile regression provides a general framework for combining quantile forecasts with distribution-free calibration